martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 # IANA Considerations

-Registrations for the defined upload extensions need to be made, but this depends on the resolution of the TODO in {{Section 8.2.2 of DAP}}.
+Registrations for the defined report extensions need to be made, but this depends on the resolution of the TODO in {{Section 8.2.2 of DAP}}.